-Governor Andrew Cuomo (D) of New York signed a bill into law this week that he characterized as “the most progressive agenda this state has ever seen.”
+Governor Andrew Cuomo of New York, a Democrat, signed a bill into law this week that he characterized as “the most progressive agenda this state has ever seen.”

 The Reproductive Health Act permits abortions throughout a pregnancy, allows non-doctors to perform them, repeals all safeguards for babies that survive, and reaffirms abortion as a “fundamental right.”
 If you’ve never read a legislative proposal or bill before, I urge you to read it.
 But don’t expect the insight of Solon, the Napoleonic Code, or the Federalist Papers.
 This reads like a promotional piece written by a staffer at Planned Parenthood.